Jodosoft/Libraries/README.md

     <td>Reliability</td>
     <td>
       <p>
-        Foremost, the Jodo libraries are designed to be dependable.
+        The Jodo libraries are designed to be dependable.
 Unit tests, benchmarks, and continuous integration tools are used to ensure they remain fit for purpose.</p>
       <p>
         Tests are designed to cover boundary conditions, edge-cases, and error scenarios as well as happy paths.